Cut-Down de Bruijn Sequences: Summary and future work

 \section{Summary and future work}

-In this paper we improved upon Etzion's algorithm~\cite{etzion} to construct binary cut-down de Bruijn sequences.
-We then provided details to generalize the algorithm for arbitrary-sized alphabets by selecting an appropriate underlying feedback function.
-The resulting algorithms run in $\mathcal{O}(n)$-time per symbol using $\mathcal{O}(n)$ space.
-By taking advantage of an efficient algorithm to rank fixed-weight Lyndon words, we presented a successor-rule construction for binary cut-down de Bruijn sequences that only requires the current length-$n$ substring to determine the next bit.
-It requires an amortized $\mathcal{O}(n^{1.5})$ simple operations on $n$-bit numbers per bit.
-Unfortunately, the efficient ranking algorithm only applies to the binary case, so currently the algorithm for the non-binary case requires exponential time to apply the ranking.
+In this paper, we have enhanced Etzion's algorithm~\cite{etzion} to construct binary cut-down DB sequences.
+Moreover, we generalize the algorithm to alphabets of arbitrary size by selecting an appropriate underlying feedback function.
+The resulting algorithms run in $\mathcal{O}(n)$-time per symbol using $\mathcal{O}(n)$ space after some initialization requiring polynomial time and space; they are available for download at~\url{http://debruijnsequence.org/db/cutdown}~\cite{dborg}.
+By utilizing an efficient algorithm to rank fixed-weight Lyndon words, we developed the first successor-rule construction for binary cut-down DB sequences that only requires the current length-$n$ substring to determine the next bit.
+It requires $\mathcal{O}(n^{1.5})$-amortized simple operations on $n$-bit numbers per bit.
+However, it is important to note that the efficient ranking algorithm only applies to the binary case.

-It is not difficult to observe that the cut-down de Bruijn sequences produced by our algorithms are not \emph{fully-balanced}.
+It is not difficult to observe that the cut-down DB sequences produced by our algorithms are not \emph{balanced}.
 Thus, avenues for future research include: \begin{enumerate}

-\item Develop an efficient (cycle-joining) construction for generalized de Bruijn sequences. \item Develop an efficient (cycle-joining) construction for fully-balanced cut-down de Bruijn sequences. \item Develop an efficient ranking/unranking algorithms for fixed-weight Lyndon words and necklaces for $k>2$. \end{enumerate}
+\item Develop an efficient (cycle-joining) construction for generalized DB sequences. \item Develop an efficient (cycle-joining) construction for balanced cut-down DB sequences. \item Develop an efficient ranking algorithm for fixed-weight Lyndon words and necklaces for $k>2$. \end{enumerate}